-Home assignments or college homework– two words that college and university students worldwide tend to dread hearing.
+Home assignments or college homework are two words that college and university students worldwide dread hearing.
 You spend hours sitting in class, listening to your professor, asking and answering questions, participating in multiple debates, and trying to comprehend new materials.

 But when you’re finally home, the last thing you want is more academic information to deal with.

-But the reality is that you have an essay due tomorrow, two chapters of the book that you haven’t even started, and a book review that you have to write for the day after tomorrow.
+But the reality is that you have an essay due tomorrow, two chapters of the book that you haven’t even started, and a review that you must write for the day after tomorrow.

-Before writing an essay, you should know about the 10 common writing mistakes that you have to avoid while writing.
+Before writing an essay, you should know the ten common mistakes you must avoid.